SMART: Submodular Data Mixture Strategy for Instruction Tuning: Experiments

 \subsection{Addressing \textbf{RQ2} ($M'<M$)}

-To study the effect of pruning some tasks altogether, on both model{} and the baselines (\textbf{RQ2}), we finetune on both the baseline and \model{} data mixtures by varying the number of tasks ($M'$) in $\{8, 16, 32, 64, 128, 256, 512, 1024, 1840\}$ and the total number of instances ($N'$) in $\{25000, 50000, 100000, 200000, 400000\}$.
-Figure ~\ref{fig:llama-2_task_scaling} shows task-scaling plots for each $N'$.
-Baselines' performance steadily improves with more tasks (even though the gains are diminishing after a point), but \model{} shows an optimal performance at a certain in-between point which isn't maintained consistently upon adding more tasks, suggesting that rather than increasing tasks, focusing on representative ones and sampling more instances from these might be more beneficial in low-budget scenarios.
-Even with an ample budget, scaling tasks should be judicious, as close to ~97\% of performance achievable by using the entire FLAN collection can be attained with a subset of 16 representative tasks alone with $N'=200000$.
+\textbf{RQ2} is an instance of the subset selection problem defined in Section~\ref{sec:approach}, where $M'<M$ i.e., studying the effect of pruning some tasks altogether, on both \model{} and the baseline data mixtures.
+We fine-tune Llama-2-7b on both the baseline and \model{} data mixtures by varying the number of tasks ($M'$) in $\{8, 16, 32, 64, 128, 256, 512, 1024, 1840\}$ and the total number of instances ($N'$) in $\{25000, 50000, 100000, 200000, 400000\}$.
+Figure~\ref{fig:llama-2_task_scaling} depicts the task-scaling plots for each $N'$.
+Baseline data mixtures' performance steadily improves upon increasing the number of tasks, even though the gains are diminishing after a point.
+In contrast, \model{} data mixtures yield optimal performance at an in-between point and this performance does not seem to sustain upon adding more and more tasks, suggesting that rather than increasing the tasks, focusing on representative tasks and sampling more instances from these might be more beneficial in low-budget scenarios.
+Even with an ample budget, scaling tasks should be done judiciously, as close to ~97\% of performance achievable by using the entire FLAN collection can be attained with just a subset of 16 representative tasks alone with $N'=200000$.